blake-regalia/graphy.js/README.md

 }
 ```

-The parser *does however* handle unexpected tokens that violate syntax:
+The parser *does however* handle unexpected tokens that violate syntax.
+For example:
 ```js
 <#a> _:blank_nodes_cannot_be_predicates <#c> .
 ```